mozkomor05/mozkomor05/README.md

 - 👋 Hi, I’m @mozkomor05.
 Call me David :)
 - 👀 I’m interested in physics, math, science and computer science.
 - 🌱 I’m currently learning a lot of things.
 Nothing long-term, rather short things that I come across.
+I'm particularly interested in machine learning.
-- 💻 I work for https://wpdistro.cz and https://autocrm.cz.
+- 💻 I work for [https://apertia.cz](https://apertia.cz).
+I primarily develop on the open source [EspoCRM](https://github.com/espocrm/espocrm) system.
+We implement it for larger companies and develop extensions to it.
+I have published some open-source versions of our extensions on my profile.
 - 👨‍🎓 I'm a high school student.

 # Projects